Table of Contents

 b.
 The washability or wipe ability property of the enamel paint depends upon the surface sheen and the specifications of the shade.

 d.
-The coverage offered by one litre of the enamel paint varies from 70 to 80 sq. ft. area for two coats of the paint.
+The coverage offered by one liter of the enamel paint varies from 70 to 80 sq. ft area for two coats of the paint.

 e.
 The coverage for a single coat is 140 – 160 per liter.